 The other type of delivery service is an aggregator platform.
 These services don’t prepare food and only deliver it from third-party venues.
-Most people who search for information about how to create a food delivery website plan to offer this type of service.
+Most people who search for information about how to build a food delivery website plan to offer this type of service.

 Delivery services usually earn money by charging restaurant owners and, in most cases, customers.
 Fees differ from service to service and country to country, but the average in the US is 15% to 30% from each order on the restaurant’s side and $2 to $15 (depending on the order size) on the customer’s side.

 For small businesses, 30% from each order might be a significant number, which is why some restaurants prefer making deliveries themselves.
 However, these fees are also charged by industry leaders like Uber Eats and Postmates.